 Local Attractions & Links

 Steeped in history, Haverfordwest is the largest town in Pembrokeshire and the home of the County Show.
-The Shopping Centre includes big names such as Argos, Boots & WHSmiths plus a main Post Office.
-The town also boasts an award winning farmers market.
+The county town has a large pedestrian shopping centre based around the river and its bridges The town also boasts an award winning farmers market.

 Points of historical interest are the 13th century castle, churches and buildings in town.
 While monoliths, megaliths, historical buildings and ruins abound in nearby countryside.
 St David’s Cathedral is merely twenty minutes away.
 The Museum is the best in Pembrokeshire, the ruins of an Augustinian Priory sit alongside the river, yet another sign of Haverfordwest's ancient history.

-Just outside the town are more shops including some major chain supermarkets, the county hospital (which has an Accident and Emergency Department) .
+Just outside the town are more shops including some major chains incuding M&S,Next and Boots.
+The county hospital (which has an Accident and Emergency Department) .
 Each summer, the Pembrokeshire County Show is held at Withybush, just to the north of Haverfordwest.
 This is a nice combination of agricultural show, fairground, trade show and boot sale.
 A superb day out.

 Residents and visitors to Haverfordwest are never far from beaches with golden sands or pebbles or impressive cliffs.
 Alternatively there are riverside walks in town or in the nearby countryside to say nothing of the stunning Coastal Path.